Vincesich/Simple-Kotlin-Project/README.md

 # Simple Kotlin Project

-This is a simple Kotlin project that demonstrates basic functionality such as user registration, login, and displaying a list of registered users.
+This is a simple Kotlin project that demonstrates basic functionality such as user registration, login, fetching and  displaying a list of registered users from the integrated SQlite database.

 ## Features